 Choose lean meat (such as ground beef or lamb, steak or chicken breast) as it is a vital source for macro/micronutrient and other substances (for example CoQ10, glutathione, taurine, creatine, or carnosine), which are very important for the immune system .

 If it fits your budget, opt for grass-fed and/or organic meat.
 Although current analyses of grass-fed beef samples vary in nutritional composition , the applied agricultural methods rank number one as ways to sequester carbon .

 When choosing processed meat (for example sausage or bacon), try to consume with some vegetables.
 Maximova et al. showed that the co-consumption of non-starchy vegetables and fruits can mitigate the potential carcinogenic effects of processed meat .

 If you choose to remain on a plant-based approach, ensure you are paying attention to nutrients such as vitamin B12, vitamin D, iron, calcium, and zinc.
 The British Dietetic Association recommends choosing fortified dairy alternatives, lichen-derived vitamin D3, and consider vitamin B12 supplementation .

 Following a plant-based dietary intake, keep in mind that some nutrients from plants are not as readily available compared with animal products.
-You can facilitate the absorption of certain nutrients by soaking and rinsing beans (to increase zinc absorption) and eating vitamin C-rich foods (like peppers, parsley, or lemons) with nuts, seeds, and green leafy vegetables to increase iron absorption .
+You can facilitate the absorption of certain nutrients by soaking and rinsing beans (to increase zinc absorption) and eating vitamin C-rich foods (such as peppers, parsley, or lemons) with nuts, seeds, and green leafy vegetables to increase iron absorption .